bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 - 4/14/2025: Fixed duplicate function declarations in tmdb.js
 - 4/14/2025: Added more detailed logging to API proxy for better debugging
 - 4/14/2025: Verified search and comparison functionality works correctly
+- 4/14/2025: Implemented keyboard navigation for search, selection, and comparison components
+- 4/14/2025: Implemented comprehensive Playwright tests for all core functionality